-We’ve been granted the 2020 Make More Happen Award as a result of being nominated by Integrity Insurance for our Outreach work here @Haven of Hope Community Outreach #MakeMoreHappenAward
+We received the 2020 Make More Happen Award as a result of being nominated by Integrity Insurance for our Outreach work here @Haven of Hope Community Outreach #MakeMoreHappenAward

 Because of you we were able to earn an additional $5000.00 by you sharing our story.
 If you were unable to share, you can still help to make more happen by donating below!
 We are sending you a huge thank you!!!!

 Haven of Hope Community Outreach, Inc (HOHCO) provides services to strengthen individuals, families, and the communities in which they live in order to create productive and functional employees, healthy individuals and families, and to develop clean and safe communities.
 HOHCO works to combat food and economic insecurity, as well as decrease deterioration inner city neighborhoods, and fight to prevent abuse of any kind. i.e. substances/domestic/children/women, etc.)

 HOHCO implements programs/provide services that will impact youth individuals/families, the elderly, unemployed, retired, laid off, and the homeless and their community.
 The outreach will provide food, access to affordable clothing and other domestic needs, training/enrichment programs (parental/job/academic, esteem/character building), recreational, and activities and programs that will promote community attachment and improvement.